-Fitness Trainer Kayla Itsines Flaunts Chiselled Abs In Close-Up Snap
+Fitness Trainer Kayla Itsines Flaunts Chiseled Abs In Close-Up Snap

 For SO MANY years I was so well known for my ab workouts and core training, it was actually really hard for me coming back postpartum, having no core strength, accepting that I would have to begin again.
 I knew how important it was for me to take things slowly, to take care of my body and repair my abdominal separation (I had three fingers width after giving birth), so I started small.
 I gradually increased the intensity of my workouts and it was MONTHS before I even did a single abs and cardio session.
 The more I worked on my core, the stronger I began to feel day to day.
 I was able to lift Arna easily, my balance and coordination returned and I was able to help my grandparents move furniture and paint – all the things many people don’t realise you NEED a strong core for, the kind of everyday activities I had no idea I was going to struggle with after giving birth.
 Ladies, do NOT underestimate the importance of core strength.
 Swipe across ONCE for a beginner ab workout using the kind of exercises I used to build back my strength post pregnancy.
 Swipe across TWICE for a more advanced workout incorporating the kinds of exercises I am using for my core training now. www.kaylaitsines.com/app #BBG #BBGStronger #BBGBeginner #BBG2020 #coreworkout #abworkout #postpartumbody

 Kayla’s followers loved the open and honest post, and it received over 28,000 likes within just one hour.
-The post also racked up 178 comments in the same time span from her eager followers, who loved her confession.
+The upload also racked up 178 comments in the same time span from her eager fans, who appreciated her confession.

 “Looking gorgeous & so inspirational.
 I’m working hard with your app Oh my word I’m loving it.
 Love training with you.
 Getting into shape & loving the process.
 Thank you!
 Keep doing what you are doing So inspired by you,” one fan commented.

-Another fan said “I love that you are sharing what you’ve been going through.
+Another supporter said, “I love that you are sharing what you’ve been going through.
 I respect that vulnerability so much.”

-“I love the respect you have for your body, very inspiring!” one fan added.
+“I love the respect you have for your body, very inspiring!” one follower added.

-While she has her app and workout programs, Kayla also shares plenty of content on her regular Instagram account with her millions of eager followers.
+While she has her app and workout programs, Kayla also shares plenty of content on her regular Instagram account.
 Just yesterday, as The Inquisitr reported, Kayla decided to highlight the importance of stretching in a fitness routine.
 She rocked a turquoise sports bra and tiny black shorts for the sizzling update, which showed off her toned abs and sculpted legs.